rumpkernel/rumprun-packages/nodejs/README.md

 (actually with any application).

 First you Zip up your application.
-Then you run `zipload.sh`, passing the Zip file in as standard input and the name of the script inside the Zip file which should be run after the Rumpkernel starts. `zipload.sh` will write a completely self-contained script to standard output, which you can then save and link `rumpmain.js` to.
+Then you run `zipload.sh`, passing the Zip file as standard input and the name of the script inside the Zip file to run as a parameter. `zipload.sh` will write a completely self-contained script to standard output, which you can then save and link `rumpmain.js` to.

 For example: